Seren-Hughes/boops-and-snoots-rescue/README.md

 To highlight the nose image as an interactive element, I have implemented a custom pointer effect:

 - **Custom Pointer:** When users hover over the nose image, the cursor changes to a finger pointer to resemble a "boop" action, inviting them to click.
-- **Hover Effect:** The nose image scales up by 10% on hover, creating a dynamic effect that makes it feel more interactive and engaging.
+- **Pulsing Effect:** The nose image continuously pulses with a smooth scaling animation.
+The image gradually grows by 10% and then returns to its original size, creating an eye-catching and dynamic effect that draws attention to the donation prompt.

 #### Donation Modal with Video